DIII field hockey championship: Bracket, scores, schedule and how to watch the 2019 tournament | NCAA.com

-The 2019 Division III field hockey championship continues Saturday, Nov.
-23 with the national semifinals.
-The winners will advance to the national championship game on Sunday, Nov.
-24.
+The 2019 Division III field hockey national championship matchup is set.
+Franklin & Marshall and Middlebury won Saturday's two semifinal games to advance to Sunday's title game.

+Franklin & Marshall advances after a 3-1 semifinals victory over Johns Hopkins, where all four goals were scored in the third quarter.
+It will meet two-time defending champ Middlebury, 1-0 winner over Salisbury in Saturday's other game.

-Both rounds will take place at Spooky Nook Sports in Manheim, Pennsylvania.
-Below is everything you need to know for the DIII championship, including the updated bracket, schedule and streaming information for the semifinal and national title games.
+Just like the semifinals, the national championship will take place at Spooky Nook Sports in Manheim, Pennsylvania.
+Below is everything you need to know for the DIII championship, including the updated bracket, schedule and streaming information for the national title game.

 2019 NCAA DIII field hockey tournament: Bracket